 How does CP210x handle the SET_MHS request from host?

 For CP210x SET_MHS (0x07) command, as AN571 stated, the DTR and RTS values can be set only if the current handshaking state of the interface allows direct control of the modem control lines.

-When the device receives the SET_MHS command intending to change the state of DTR or RTS pin, CP210x device will then check current Flow Control setting in the device and make a different response.
+When the device receives the SET_MHS command intending to change the state of DTR or RTS pin, CP210x device will then check current Flow Control setting in the device base on the SET_FLOW() from host, and then make a different response.

-If the hardware Flow Control is currently enabled, then the handshaking lines have been managed by the CP210x device rather than host, the device will not response the current SET_MHS request, and a STALL would be returned.
+If the hardware Flow Control is currently enabled, it means the handshaking lines have been managed by the CP210x device itself rather than host, the device will not response the current SET_MHS request, and a STALL would be returned.

 Question: How can I determine the device revision number for my CP2112 HID USB to SMBus bridge device?
 Is this information included in the device top marking?

 Answer: It is not possible to determine the CP2112 device version is from the top marking alone, as this information is not explicitly encoded in the package marking.
 To be certain of the device revision, you can query the device over USB and it can return the device version.
 To do this, you can issue a feature request over USB (Report ID 0x05) and the device will return the part number (0x0C) and the device version.
 More information on this can be found in application note AN495: CP2112 Interface Specification, section 4.5, page 9: